CarlijnQuik/File-Manager-App/PROCESS.md

 - Decided to leave the back button not functioning and some other bugs within this implementation and to focus on creating a full version
 - Decided to create the menus first so the prototype is complete, then create the Google Drive component
 - Created a functioning Git repository by creating a new android studio project and copying everything to it to synchronize
+- Figured out how the navigation drawer works, next step is to figure out the differences between fragments and activities